UniverseFly/Rectify-Artifact/README.md

 # Reproduce patch generation

 > [!WARNING]
 > ⚠️⚠️⚠️ This section is mainly for advanced readers who have time to reproduce the entire patch generation process.
-These commands may take days or weeks to finish. ⚠️⚠️⚠️
+These commands may take days or weeks to finish.
+Also, the generation time may vary significantly depending on the hardware used for patch generation. ⚠️⚠️⚠️

 ## RQ1